-A first correction that must be done before carrying out the radiative corrections is to subtract the elastic radiative tail, since it is long and affects all states of higher invariant mass W [32].
+A first correction that must be done before carrying out the radiative corrections is to subtract the elastic radiative tail, since it affects all states of higher invariant mass W [32].
 For these kinematics, the elastic tail is negligible and was not subtracted from the data.